What is your story?

 Go over your script and your shot list.
 Do you have all of the shots that you need?
 Are you missing anything?
 It’s always a good idea to take additional shots to use as “B-roll”

 Plan for enough time.
 Give yourself a generous amount of time to shoot.
 A two-hour setup is not uncommon.
 Shooting often takes much longer than you think due to the logistics of traveling to your location, moving gear, talking to the subject or other people, ensuring the place stays quiet, setting up the camera and lighting and audio.
 Plus, there is always the possibility of disruptions or technical interruptions or challenges.

 Look for the following:

 What does the lighting look like?
 Is there a big bay window that drowns the room in bright sunlight?
 Fluorescent lights?
 Are there enough outlets to plug in additional lights and are they on different circuits?

 What is the location like?
 Is there enough space to shoot?
 Having more space adds depth to the shots, so a larger room can be preferable for depth of field.
 A larger area also gives you more room to work with, especially if you are using 3-point lighting.

 What does it sound like?
 Is it totally quiet?
 Are there loud noises such as buses, noisy neighbours, construction, kids playing, heavy traffic or sirens?
-Are there subtle noises that you haven’t heard before, such as air conditioners?
+Are there subtle background noises that you haven’t noticed, such as air conditioners, heaters, dehumidifiers or fans?